 CELEBRATING ENGAGEMENT, INSIGHT, AND INTERNATIONAL ACTION

 The Global Impact Award of the Cleveland Council on World Affairs recognizes distinguished individuals whose leadership has led to greater understanding and cooperation among communities and countries around the world.
 Each year the council will select a Brooks Emeny Distinguished Speaker who will deliver keynote address and receive the Global Impact Award.
 The speech highlights a night of fine dining and policy dialogue.
-Now in its fourth year, this is the Council’s signature event.
+Global Impact Award is the Council’s signature event.

 For more information about this year’s event, sponsorship opportunities and to buy tickets, contact Jenni Carney at (216) 255-9005 or firstname.lastname@example.org.

 The 2018 Global Impact Award honors Senator George J. Mitchell for his distinguished career as a peacemaker.
 Senator Mitchell will receive CCWA’s Global Impact Award and will deliver the Brooks Emeny Distinguished Lecture and participate in a Q & A session with attendees.

 CCWA’s signature event will be held on October 17, 2018, at the InterContinental Hotel Cleveland.

 5:15 pm Private VIP Reception with Senator Mitchell for Sponsors at the $5,000 and above level

 5:30 pm Reception for all attendees